 Apart from his research activities, he has been involved in the bachelor and master education at both Eindhoven University of Technology and KU Leuven.
 In total, he successfully co-supervised 25 MSc students during their graduation projects and 6 MSc students during their master projects.
-He is co-supervisor of ten PhD students at KU Leuven and Eindhoven University of Technology and successfully completed the co-supervision of three PhD students and three PDEng trainees (daily supervision).
+He is co-supervisor of nine PhD students at KU Leuven and Eindhoven University of Technology and successfully completed the co-supervision of four PhD students and three PDEng trainees (daily supervision).
 In addition, he currently (co-)supervises 3 postdoctoral researchers.

 He has published 55 ISI journal papers, 18 of which as first author, and 74 papers in international conference proceedings so far.
 He is a reviewer for 55 ISI journals and is editorial board member of the Journal of Building Physics and the Journal of Wind Engineering and Industrial Aerodynamics.
 In addition, he was member of the Scientific Committee for a range of international conferences since 2011, and assistant of the Chair of the Scientific Committee for the Computational Wind Engineering (CWE) conference in 2010 in Chapel Hill, NC, USA.